 Some believe that Peter wrote his first epistle from Rome (written between 64 and 65 A.D.).
 This belief is based on the argument that he used symbolic language to refer to the eternal city and not to the literal city of Babylon (1Peter 5:13).
 Part of the argument in rejecting his referral to the literal city is the belief that there would be no reason for him to go there.
 In-depth research, however, shows otherwise!
 Parthians (from Babylon) were among the many Jews in Jerusalem, on Pentecost in 30 A.D., who heard the gospel preached (Acts 2:9).

 The book "Lost Ten Tribes of Israel FOUND!" pages 310 - 311, states, "Josephus and Jesus Christ did not consider the ten tribes to be 'lost' at all, but rather living in known geographical locations.
 It is significant that the Apostle Peter wrote the book of 1Peter from the city of Babylon . . .
 Since Babylon was a city of the Parthian Empire at that time, it indicates that Peter had heeded Jesus Christ's instructions by traveling to territory ruled by the ten tribes"

 Peter wrote his second and final letter between 65 and 66 A.D.
 In it, he does not mention he was in or was writing from Rome.
 Since he likely died between 67 and 68, any possible visit to the city would have been quite short and offered little time to spread the gospel before he was to die.
-There does exist, however, the possibility that he NEVER visited the capital city and suffered as a martyr somewhere else!
+There does exist, however, the possibility that Peter never visited the capital city and suffered as a martyr somewhere else!